 – Learn about local wildlife and the river system

-To get involved, check out the events calendar here and find one that suits you.
+THIS YEAR’S EVENTS: Check out the events calendar here and find one that suits you.
 All are free, and all equipment is provided, just wear clothes you won’t mind getting dirty.
 Please note, some events require pre-registration.